-Rafael is a UK-based Portuguese film music composer, orchestrator and CEO.
+Rafael is a UK-based music composer, orchestrator and CEO.

 Known for integrating his extensive classical training with his skills in sound design and electronic music, he has crafted uniquely hybrid and inventive scores for a number of films, series, documentaries, and music production companies, including additional bespoke music for the National Geographic documentaries: Europe From Above: Season 5 (2023), When Sharks Attack: Season 8 (2022), Maui Shark Mystery (2022), Counting Jaws (2022), and Camo Sharks (2022).
 In addition, he has orchestrated the score for No Roses on a Sailor's Grave (2020); co-composed music for the Youtube series Jan Jaruka (2019); and composed music for the films: Dreams (2021) and The Post Man (2022) by Schwa Animation Studios, Ribeira (2020) directed by Filipa Santos, Blair (2020) by Gabbi Slater, The Portal (2020) by Jess Carter, Mirror Image (2018) by Rachel Pownall and The Hunt (2018) by Harry Galgut.

-In 2021 Rafael was recruited by Emmy award winning composing duo The de Luca Brothers to write original music for Figure and Groove's bespoke service for films, television series and theatrical marketing trailers, with credits ranging from major studios to network, streaming and cable TV.
+In 2021 Rafael was recruited by Emmy award winning composing duo The de Luca Brothers to write additional original music for films, television series and theatrical marketing trailers, with credits ranging from major studios to network, streaming and cable TV.

 In 2020 he co-founded the company “Engrave Production Music” providing music tailored towards specific emotions using mood-based albums that are thoughtfully curated for editor across the globe.
 As the director, supervisor, and composer at Engrave, Rafael has worked on commissions for Warner Chappell Production Music, BMG Production Music, Gargantuan Music, Muchas Music, Bleach Music, Dos Brain, Wrong Planet, and Absolute Music.